 - Repair and maintenance of factory building and plant & machinery

-In summary, we can say that all the costs that a firm incurs for the production of goods are part of production or manufacturing costs.
+In summary, we can say that all the costs that a firm incurs for producing goods are part of production or manufacturing costs.
 This is a critical cost classification.
 Most companies have a bigger chunk of total costs incurred here.
-Therefore, companies invest a lot of its time and energy to streamline these costs.
+Therefore, companies invest a lot of their time and energy to streamline these costs.
 They have a direct role to play in the sustainability of the company.

 These costs are incurred in connection with the general management of the business.
 These usually are indirect costs and are also known as administrative overheads.
-Example of such costs can be the following:
+Examples of such costs can be the following: